bondagit/aes67-linux-daemon/README.md

 This directory contains systemd configuration files for the daemon.

+The daemon integrates with systemd watchdog.
+To enable it recompile it with the option _-DWITH_SYSTEMD=ON_

 You can install the daemon under systemd using the following commands:

       sudo useradd -M -l aes67-daemon -c "AES67 Linux daemon"